quarkiverse/quarkus-fory/README.md

 }
 ```

-## Use Apache Fury with Reactive Rest
+## Use Apache Fury with Quarkus REST/RESTEasy
 You can send a http request with Fury protocol, and let Fury to handle your objects serialization.

 The usage will be different if class registration is disabled or enabled: